 Psychology - Neuroscience

 My research primarily involves examining behavioral methods to facilitate changes in human brain structure following damage to the brain.
-It has been documented that repeating particular tasks (such as simple motor movements) causes increases in the number of brain cells involved in coordinating that task.
-Early studies using positron emission tomography suggest that indeed, repetitive practice does cause a greater area of the brain to be used for the function that is being practiced.
 Our research is an attempt to determine which types of practice are most effective and whether they can be effectively used to help people who have had brain damage.
 We measure effects of treatment using behavioral measures, measures of generalization to daily life and electrophysiological measures (EEG).

 People with brain injury experience several types of cognitive deficits.
-Often they have trouble paying attention.
 One particular function that is often lost is memory.
-This is a complex function that involves large systems in the brain.
-As such, virtually no treatments for memory loss have been effective.
 More specifically, the type of memory that people with brain damage find most troubling is prospective memory.
 This is the ability to remember to do things in the future (for example, remember to buy milk at the store on your way home).
 We are currently working on creating measures that more effectively test and treat prospective memory.